DrBushyTop/FarmIoT/README.md

 - Enrollment groups for device provisioning service could be created as part of a new customer onboarding action (out of scope for this task)
 - Web app can be written in node.js or C# for example.
 As it will be mostly calling for webhooks of the functions.
 - Time series API only has a javascript client library, so the API functions would be easiest to create using that.
 - Notification function can also be node or C#.
 Twilio and sendgrid support both.
+Same goes for all the other functions not yet mentioned.

 ## Deployment flow
 - Base (Storage accounts, AppInsights, Databases)